 In the decades since Starbucks colonized large cities and affluent suburbs, a parallel revolution has been taking place in resurgent downtowns, small cities, and emerging neighborhoods, where independent coffee shops are serving up socially conscious missions along with a great cup of joe.

-Many of these local hubs provide multi-use community gathering spaces, back civic initiatives, buy from local coffee roasters (or roast their own), and support fair trade business practices, even as they signal an area’s cool factor.
+Many of these local hubs provide multi-use community gathering spaces, back civic initiatives, buy from local coffee roasters (or roast their own), keep up to date with eco-conscious coffee news, and support fair trade business practices, even as they signal an area’s cool factor.

 Take Erie’s Ember+Forge.